Young Women's Mutual Improvement Association

 Contains scrapbooks created by Elizabeth Souter to document her activities.
 Includes information on her missionary service, her work in the Young Women's Mutual Improvement Association (YWMIA), and in an art club.
 Materials date from approximately 1905 to 1973.

-Handwritten diaries, a letter, and a notebook.
+Handwritten diaries, notebook, and letter of Mary Ann Burnham Freeze, a Latter-day Saint woman.
 Freeze writes about her life in Salt Lake City and in Logan, Utah.
 She served as a member of the General Board of the Mutual Improvement Association of the Church of Jesus Christ of Latter-day Saints.
-She writes about her various activities and comments on such issues as polygamy.
+She writes about her various family and social activities, including her account of living in a polygamous household.
+Materials dated 1875-1899.

 Contains scrapbook containing work that Joan Peart completed as a Beehive.
 The items document her activities such as tending children, cleaning up after herself, and other homemaking skills.
 The materials date from between 1939 and 1940.